 - Financial reports.

 At the extensive end, in addition to the above documentation, a site visit by the Panel to the collaborative partner might be necessary.

-The review is organised by Academic Quality Services with input from the relevant College/School and the Academic Partnerships Directorate and/or the International Development Office, as appropriate.
+The review is organised by Academic Quality Services with input from the relevant Faculty/School and the Academic Partnerships Department and/or the International Development Office, as appropriate.